AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Drawing.md

 The following methods are of a great help:

-- the {api:anychart.core.annotations.PlotController#toJson}toJson(){api} method is used for deserialization the list of annotations.
+- the {api:anychart.core.annotations.PlotController#toJson}toJson(){api} method is used for deserialization the list of annotations,

 - the {api:anychart.core.annotations.PlotController#fromJson}fromJson(){api} method is used for serialization the list of annotations.

-In the following code sample we use the custom functions sendAnnotationsToServer() and getAnnotationsFromServer(), which are supposed to help with saving and loading the annotations.
+In the following code sample, there are custom functions *sendAnnotationsToServer()* and *getAnnotationsFromServer()* used, which act like placeholders for functions that would send and receive the annotations from a server.

 ```
 // save all annotations